The Boy Scouts of America and the Great Smoky Mountain Council offer numerous resources to simplify the important work of volunteer leaders:

 JTE measures planning and budgeting, members, program, and leadership areas, ranking units, districts, and councils as bronze, silver, or gold.
 But JTE is more than a measurement; it is also a comprehensive and valuable planning tool.

-Cub Scout Packs, Boy Scout Troop, and Venturing Crews participate in fundraising activities to help offset the cost of Summer Camp and other adventures.
+Cub Scout Packs, Scout BSA Troops, and Venturing Crews participate in fundraising activities to help offset the cost of Summer Camp and other adventures.

 Every fall, Scouts in the Great Smoky Mountain Council sell delicious Trail’s End popcorn to help fund their activities.
 Scouts may take advance orders from neighbors, friends, and family or “show and sell” popcorn at pre-approved businesses and other locations.
 Exciting incentives help keep Scouts engaged.